Global-Local Gauge Symmetry:

 Accomplishing this feat in practice requires the mediation of the Higgs boson and the weak force IVBs (Intermediate Vector Bosons) - and provides the rationale for their huge masses.
 The Higgs sets the mass scale for the IVBs, and the IVBs perform the transformations.
 The great mass of the IVBs recreates the original energy density at which the elementary particles in question were originally created during the "Big Bang".
 Thus every electron is forged from the same mould, and every weak force transformation is a mini- "Big Bang".
 In the case of the "W" family of IVBs, this energy density corresponds to the electroweak force-unification energy threshold.
 At this energy all leptons have merged their specific identities into a collective leptonic "genus", and likewise the quarks have merged their identities into a collective hadron "genus".
 Within each "genus", transformations of identity between one lepton and another lepton, or between one quark and another quark, are readily accomplished due to their merged identities.

 The exchange of energy and charge between the local single particle being transformed, and the global "generic" state of the electroweak force-unification energy plateau represented by the IVBs, comprises a "local gauge symmetry current" composed of virtual particle-antiparticle pairs which are derived from the Dirac/Heisenberg "vacuum" of spacetime.
 The "vacuum of spacetime" is the ultimate reservoir of particle charge, mass and any other conserved parameters of elementary particles (which exist in the vacuum as virtual particle-antiparticle pairs), but the "vacuum" must be energized to a specific level by the weak force IVBs to achieve the globally invariant "standard of perfection" demanded by energy, charge, and symmetry conservation in an entropically expanding universe of relative as well as absolute motion.
-Particle mass is unaffected by entropy, which is a major reason why the massive weak force transformation mechanism is able to maintain globally invariant standards over the life of the Universe.
+Particle mass is unaffected by entropy, which is a major reason why the massive weak force transformation mechanism is able to maintain globally invariant standards over the long life of the Universe.

 There is a crucial difference between the electromagnetic or strong force creation of particle-pairs via symmetric particle-antiparticle formation, and the weak force creation or transformation of asymmetric "singlet" particles to other elementary forms. ("Singlets" are matter particles without antimatter "mates".)
 In the case of particle-antiparticle pair creation, there can be no question of the suitability of either partner for a subsequent annihilation reaction which will conserve their original symmetry.
 Both particles are referenced against each other and gauged or scaled by universal electromagnetic constants such as c, e, and h.
 However, in the case of the weak force creation or transformation of a "singlet" elementary particle to another form, alternative charge carriers must be used to balance charges, since using actual antiparticles for this purpose can only produce annihilations.
 But how can the weak force guarantee that the alternative charge carriers - which may be a meson, a neutrino, or a massive lepton - will have the correct charge in kind and magnitude to conserve symmetry at some future date in some future reaction, or with an unknown partner which is not even its antiparticle?
 Furthermore, quark charges are both partial and hidden (because they are "confined"), and number charges of the massive leptons and baryons are also hidden (because they are "implicit") - they have no long-range projection (such as the magnetic field of electric charge) to indicate to a potential reaction partner the relative condition of their energy or charge state.
 Conservation of energy, mass, charge, and symmetry all require that elementary particles created today or tomorrow be exactly the same in every respect as those created eons ago in the "Big Bang".